pavolstibranyi/anti-wpm/README.md

 ## What is it?

-* A class which protects code from external editing variables with programs such as Cheat Engine is
+* A class which protects variables from external manipulation

 ![example-gif](/example.gif)